 Localities can fund homeowner rehabilitation assistance programs through a range of sources, including federal Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
 It funds various community development activities for neighborhood revitalization, economic development, affordable housing, and better community facilities and services.
 (CDBG) and HOME Investment Partnerships Program (HOME) funds as well as local housing trust funds and local sources of revenue.
+One-time federal programs established through the American Rescue Plan Act program (ARPA) can also aid in this recovery.
 Assistance can be provided to the owner-occupant through grants and in-kind assistance, as well as deferred-payment, low-interest and non- interest-bearing loans.
 Assistance may also be paid directly to the contractor – particularly for emergency repair programs for the neediest households.

 In choosing the form of assistance, attention should be paid to whether the intended recipients will be able to make regular loan payments.
 For those on very low incomes, grants or loans with deferred repayment until resale may be more appropriate, though they will generally entail higher program costs.
 When recipients have sufficient income to make regular payments, amortizing loans have the advantage of paying off the principal on a defined schedule, however, the payments will have to be higher than on an otherwise similar interest-only loan with deferred principal repayment until resale.